CapsHil/Projet_Web_2017_ESIEA/README.md

 ### How to run all services

-Assume that you have Docker and docker-compose version 1.16.1 or later installed, and enought disk space to pull images
+Assume that you have Docker (https://docs.docker.com/engine/installation/) and docker-compose version 1.16.1 or later installed (https://docs.docker.com/compose/install/), and enought disk space to pull images
 - `docker-compose up`

 ### Run fake backend